 Save time by transcoding multiple TV recordings simultaneously

-So, what does all this togetherness mean?
-In analogous terms, we've remodeled the stand-alone SnapStream to help it conjoin with others, much like Siamese twins.
-TV archives, clip libraries, search results, post-processing tasks, you name it—all can be interfused with clustering.
-The result: a more fluid and robust experience for everyone who touches SnapStream within your organization.
+With multiple SnapStream clustered (or connected) together, all of your TV content becomes accessible through a single SnapStream interface.
 Administrators managing multiple systems can log in and easily oversee everything, from recording jobs to folder security, all in one neat and tidy place.
-Similarly, users can conduct a singular TV search that spans the entire TV archive.
+Similarly, users can conduct a single TV search that spans the entire TV archive.

 SnapStream's native recording format of MPEG-2 delivers high-resolution broadcast video in brilliant HD, ideal for repurposing content in post-production.
 For video editors looking to record high-definition television and then siphon TV clips off into Avid and Final Cut Pro, the answer is SnapStream's HD-SDI Playout Node.
 Just add it on to your SnapStream as a seamless connector to any professional editing suite.
 The playout happens in real time; so if you have a two-minute TV clip, it will only take two minutes to transfer out of SnapStream.